bartoszkwiatek/event-form-app/readme.md

 ```
 {
-    "firstName": "First name should be non-empty string",
-    "lastName": "Last name should be non-empty string",
+    "title": "Title should string 8-64 characters",
+    "shortDescription": "Short description should be string 8-256 characters",
+    "fullDescription": "Short description should be string 8-4096 characters",
+    "location": "Location should be string 8-64 characters",
     "email": "Email should be in format address@domain.com",
-    "eventDate": "Date should be in format YYYY-MM-DD"
+    "eventDate": "Date should be in ISO8601 format"
 }
 ```

-### Status codes
+#### Status codes

 | Status code | Description |
 | ----------- | ----------- |